 \section{Conclusion}

-This paper shows that the asymptotic distribution of the GMM estimator of the dynamic panel threshold models varies depending on whether the true models have a kink or a jump, and that the standard nonparametric bootstrap is inconsistent when the true model is the kink model.
-Therefore, alternative bootstrap methods are proposed for constructing confidence intervals of the threshold location and the coefficients, which are shown to be consistent independently to the continuity of the true model.
-Additionally, the grid bootstrap, which constructs confidence intervals of the threshold parameter, is demonstrated to be uniformly valid for the unknown presence of the kink or jump.
-The proposed bootstrap methods are shown to improve upon the standard nonparametric bootstrap in finite samples even when the model is discontinuous through Monte Carlo simulations.
+This paper studies the asymptotic properties of the GMM estimator in dynamic panel threshold models, showing that the limiting distribution depends critically on whether the true model exhibits a kink or a jump at the threshold.
+We demonstrate that the standard nonparametric bootstrap is inconsistent when the true model has a kink.
+To address this, we propose alternative bootstrap procedures for constructing confidence intervals for the threshold location and the model coefficients, which are shown to be consistent regardless of the model's continuity.
+In particular, we establish that the grid bootstrap for the threshold parameter is uniformly valid.
+Monte Carlo simulations confirm that the grid bootstrap outperforms the standard bootstrap in finite samples.

-There are further extensions of our work that we leave as future research, such as asymptotic analysis when the time series dimension grows, along with other features like some latent group structure or the interactive effect, as explored by \cite{miao2020panel} and \cite{miao2020panel_interactive}, respectively.
-Extension of these works to the dynamic threshold model would be valuable.
-It is also left as a future research to check the uniform validity of the bootstrap for the coefficients theoretically.
+Several directions remain for future research.
+Our simulation results reveal highly asymmetric bootstrap distributions for the coefficient estimates, which distort finite sample inference.
+This highlights the need for a more thorough theoretical understanding of the bootstrap's behavior.
+In particular, whether uniform validity of the bootstrap for coefficients is achievable remains an important open question.
+Extensions of our bootstrap algorithms to incorporate latent group structures, interactive fixed effects, or threshold indices, as studied in \citet{miao2020panel}, \citet{miao2020panel_interactive}, and \citet{seo2007smoothed, lee2021factor}, respectively, would also be valuable.

 \begin{appendices} \crefalias{section}{appendix} \paragraph{Additional Notations.}

 For $k,p\in\mathbb{N}$, $0_{k\times p}$ denotes $k\times p$ a matrix whose elements are all zero. ``$\rightsquigarrow$'' denotes the weak convergence as in section 1.3 of \cite{van_der_vaart_weak_1996}. $\|\cdot\|$ is a norm for either vectors or matrices.
 For a vector, it is the Euclidean norm.
 For a matrix, it is the Frobenius norm, i.e., $\|M\|=\sqrt{tr(M'M)}$ for a matrix $M$.